d3/d3-selection/README.md

 Gets or sets the bound data for each selected element.
 Unlike the [*selection*.data](#selection_data) method, this method does not compute a join (and thus does not affect the enter and exit selections).

-If *value* is specified, sets the element’s bound data to the specified value on all selected elements.
+If a *value* is specified, sets the element’s bound data to the specified value on all selected elements.
 If *value* is a constant, all elements are given the same data; otherwise, if *value* is a function, then the function is evaluated for each selected element, being passed the previous datum `d` and the current index `i`, with the `this` context as the current DOM element.
 The function is then used to set each element’s data.
 A null value will delete the bound data.
 This operator has no effect on the index.

-If *value* is not specified, returns the bound datum for the first non-null element in the selection.
+If a *value* is not specified, returns the bound datum for the first non-null element in the selection.
 This is generally useful only if you know the selection contains exactly one element.

 This method is useful for accessing HTML5 [custom data attributes](http://www.w3.org/TR/html5/dom.html#custom-data-attribute).
 For example, given the following elements: